 Eleanor Roosevelt High School PTSA

-The PTSA meets on the 3rd Tuesday of the month at 7pm in the media center.
+The PTSA meets on the 3rd Tuesday of the month at 7pm.

 President: Tyrome Smith